2 Master internships in Interdisciplinary Social Science (4-6 months)

 - gaining experience in policy analysis and/or qualitative research methods, and in data collection and analysis;

 - the possibility of a monthly stipend (can be discussed during an interview).

 Any inquiries about the application procedure may be addressed to the project assistant Dr. Robin Buning (firstname.lastname@example.org).
 For questions about the internship or the project, contact the principal investigator: Dr Mara Yerkes (M.A.Yerkes@uu.nl).

 - A brief letter of motivation stating your qualifications and reasons for interest in the internship;

 - Grade transcript of previous education at undergraduate or MA/MSc level;

 - One academic or professional reference, and the contact details of 2 additional references.

-The deadline for submitting your application is 31 July 2019.
+We accept ongoing applications.
 Please submit complete applications to: email@example.com.
-Selected students will be invited for an interview (via Skype) in August.
+Selected students will be invited for an interview (via Skype).